emmabry/lexbrief/README.md

-# MSc_Project

-## AI Policy Analyst: An NLP-Based Interface for Exploring, Summarising, and Questioning Policy Documents
+# AI Policy Analyst: An NLP-Based Interface for Exploring, Summarising, and Questioning Policy Documents